yajaira120/CSC-340-Group-3-Project/README.md

 # CSC-340-Group-Project
 ## Title
-> Your project title
+> Medlink

 ## Team Members
-> List your names
+> Yajaira Alonso-Camarillo, Leonard Parra, Seth Dixon

 ## Description
-> A brief description of what your app will be like and why it's interesting.
-Include brief summaries for the services provided by the app.
-> Possible questions to answer here:  What is the motivation for the app?
-What are the goals of the app/ What problem will the app solve?
->
+> Medlink is a web app that will provide a way for users to effortlessly find healthcare professionals.
+Users can search for healthcare professionals by browsing their profiles, checking availability, and booking appointments.
+After the users visit they can leave reviews based on their experience.
+Healthcare professionals can create profiles, post their availability, and view their reviews.

 ## App Functions
 1. Customer (the user with the customer role):
-    1. Create/modify customer profile - how will your app do this?.
+    1. Create/modify customer profile - the user will register as a patient.
-    2. View available services - .
+    2. View available services - browse the available healthcare professionals.
-    3. Subscribe to available services - .
+    3. Subscribe to available services - book an appointment with the healthcare professional.
-    4. Write reviews for subscribed services - .
+    4. Write reviews for subscribed services - write a review of their experience.
 2. Provider (the user with the provider role):
     1. Create/modify/remove provider profile - .
     2. Create services - .